RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/configurator.md

 # The RetroDECK Configurator

+**Please note that we are going to rebuild the configurator into a controller friendly GODOT application and that the current version is not the final design.**

 <img src="../../wiki_images/graphics/configurator/configurator.png" width="500">

 The `RetroDECK Configurator` is a unique multi-use utility that exists within RetroDECK to manage many aspect of the application and exposes functions from the `RetroDECK Framework` to the user.